Just two days ago, I officially published The ADA Book (Updated and revised on October 1, 2019).

 and several more questions are answered.

-The ADA Book (released February 2019) is going to guide you through the best way to become accessible so that you hopefully never have to hire an attorney to represent you.
+The ADA Book (released February 2019 and last updated in October 2019) is going to guide you through the best way to become accessible so that you hopefully never have to hire an attorney to represent you.
 It’s written by an attorney and accessibility consultant (me), gets right to the point, and contains really, really good information – the best information in the world.

 You can buy the book at https://adabook.com.